OSGConnect/OUTDATED-tutorial-swift/README.md

 ### Scripts

-The introductory exercises use two different mock "science applications" that act as simple stand-ins for real since applications.
+The introductory exercises use two different mock `science applications` that act as simple stand-ins for real since applications.

 ##### simulate.sh